Aleksi44/snoweb-svg/docs/getting-started/html.rst

 Add SVG Content
 ---------------

-Choose and add your SVG content in your html at `svg.snoweb.fr <https://svg.snoweb.fr>`_.
+Choose and add your SVG content in your html at `www.snoweb-svg.com <https://www.snoweb-svg.com/en/>`_.